Helping You Move Forward

 11. Receive the Certificate of Naturalization and notify USCIS of any errors before leaving the ceremony site.

 If you have questions about your citizenship options in Newark, New Jersey, reach out to the Law Office of Gregory J. Eck for legal support.
-The firm can help you determine whether you are eligible for citizenship through your parents or through naturalization and guide you through every step of the process.
+The firm can help you determine whether you are eligible for citizenship through your parents or naturalization and guide you through every step of the process.

 Service That Stands Apart